-What is a Healthonist?
+Who is a Healthonist?

 It is a supposed balance of health and indulgence.
-People who partake may feel like they are countering the negative effects of alcohol with exercise and good food, but alcohol, especially binge drinking, is still very detrimental.
+People who partake may feel like they are countering the adverse effects of alcohol with exercise and good food, but alcohol, especially binge drinking, is still very detrimental.

-Also, drink mixes are being created and marketed as a “healthy” choice to mix alcohol with.
-When it comes to alcohol, if you are drinking more than moderately, nothing should be considered healthy.
+Also, drink mixes continually develop and sell as a “healthy” choice to mix with alcohol.
+When it comes to drinking alcohol if you are drinking more than moderately, nothing can genuinely be considered healthy.

 What is Moderate Alcohol Consumption?

 Moderate alcohol consumption means one drink per day for women and two for men.
 Anything above that number meets the criteria for alcohol abuse and can have adverse effects on a person’s well-being.

 Keep in mind, the definition of moderate alcohol consumption only refers to a single day.
 It is not the average over several days.

 Are You Using Healthonism to Hide Your Alcohol Problem?

 Most people believe that someone with an alcohol problem can’t function.
 However, around 9 million people are high-functioning alcoholics.
 While they have an alcohol dependency, they can hold a job and function in a sober society while hiding their addiction.

 Do some soul-searching and self-reflection and see if you notice these signs: